+All doctoral students will take comprehensive exams after the completion of their required course work.
 Program areas define the process for their examination process as one of the following five formats.
-The doctoral advisor/committee makes the final determination about which format is followed:
+The doctoral adviser/committee makes the final determination about which format is followed:

-- Format 1: Eight hours in length, written in four-hour long sessions on two consecutive days and proctored by departmental staff.
-The College of EHHS will provide the appropriate technology and reserves the right to require students to use laptop computers. - Format 2: Four take-home questions given at one time to the student.
-Students may spend two weeks on each question for a total of eight weeks. - Format 3: Two take-home questions and a portfolio.
+Format 1: eight hours in length, written in four-hour long sessions on two consecutive days and proctored by departmental staff.
+The College of EHHS will provide the appropriate technology and reserves the right to require students to use laptop computers.

+Format 2: four take-home questions given at one time to the student.
+Two weeks per question are provided (eight weeks total).

+Format 3: two take-home questions and a portfolio.
 The portfolio is to be turned in when the questions are given.
-The questions must be completed within four weeks.
-Students may spend two weeks on a question. - Format 4: Exercise Physiology: Five questions taken over two and a half days totaling 20 hours of writing time. - Format 5: Speech Pathology and Audiology: No established number of questions covering the major and two minor areas taken over 4-5 days totaling 16 hours of writing. - Format 6: Counseling Education and Supervision students answer 5 questions covering 3 consecutive days for 4 hours each day and proctored by staff.
+The questions must be completed within four weeks (two weeks per question).

+Format 4 Exercise Physiology five questions taken over two and a half days totaling 20 hours of writing time.

+Format 5 Speech Pathology and Audiology has no set number of questions covering the major and two minor areas taken over 4-5 days totaling 16 hours of writing

+Format 6 Counseling & Human Development Services has 5 questions covering 3 consecutive days for 4 hours each day and proctored by staff.
 The College of EHHS will provide the appropriate technology and reserves the right to require students to use laptop computers.

 In addition, to assess the ability to communicate knowledge verbally, students will complete an oral examination.
 The intent in both written and oral exams is to evaluate the student's comprehensive knowledge of the field of study.
-The committee will submit their evaluations within a timely manner, usually within four weeks of the student's writing.
+The committee will submit their evaluation within a timely manner (usually within four weeks of writing).
 Satisfactory completion of both exams is required to enter candidacy.
 Scheduling of exams will be determined by the program area.